aditya-sengupta/legacy-website/projects.markdown

 title:  "Projects"
 date:   2020-06-26 16:25:17 -0700
 ---
+## SparseTransforms.jl
+As my final project for EECS 229A, "Information Theory and Coding", in Fall 2020, I co-created the Julia package [SparseTransforms.jl](https://github.com/aditya-sengupta/SparseTransforms.jl), an open-source implementation of the SPRIGHT sparse Walsh-Hadamard transform algorithm (and possibly soon FFAST, the equivalent for the Fourier transform).
+We implemented the algorithm, profiled different options within it, and developed some extensions.

 ## ULAB Physics and Astronomy: Curriculum
 I am the 2020-21 curriculum chair for the Physics and Astronomy Division of Undergraduate Lab at Berkeley (ULAB), an organization that introduces students to techniques and skills used in physics research.
 I am writing and supervising the creation of modules on introductory programming for science, Git, research literacy, LaTeX, and academic communication.